Prompt Engineering Guide

 3. Inference: The newly annotated exemplars are used to improve the model’s performance in answering future questions.

 Active Prompting saves significant human resources by reducing the need to annotate all training data.
 It outperforms other techniques such as Automatic Chain-of-Thought prompting, Random Chain-of-Thought prompting, and Self-Consistency on a range of reasoning tasks.
-Active Prompting research1 is the first to show the benefits of selective question annotation in CoT prompting for solving complex reasoning tasks.
+Active Prompting research is the first to show the benefits of selective question annotation in CoT prompting for solving complex reasoning tasks.

 How to Use Active Prompting?